zzubzq/apidocs/source/index.html.md

 	* `GET /sapi/v1/blvt/redeem/record  (HMAC SHA256` to get redemption record.

-* The BLVT NAV system is working relatively with Binance Futures, so some endpoints are based on futures system:
+* The BLVT NAV system is working relatively with Zzubzq Futures, so some endpoints are based on futures system:
 	* New endpoint to get historical BLVT Kline.
 	* New WebSocket streams for BLVT Info and BLVT NAV Kline: